RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Over the years, ChicagoRuby has struggled with focus.
 We've experimented with other ventures.
 We ran a job board for awhile.
 We ran conferences related to NoSQL and mobile.
 We moved away from these because they drained our resources, and pulled us away from our core, which is Ruby.

 Here's how we balance between focus and exploration.
 The monthly user group meetings are for exploration.
 Monthly events take minimal resources, so they're ideal for experiments.
 For example, [Polyglot Night](http://www.chicagoruby.org/videos/archives/2013/12/03/ployglot-night/) in Jan 2014 was very successful.
-You can expect to explore more areas (NoSQL, mobile, IoT, polyglot) at ChicagoRuby's monthly events.
+Monthly meetings might explore NoSQL, mobile, or IoT.

 Our conferences focus on Ruby.
 Conferences require more planning and resources than monthly meetups.
 So it's important for the group to build conferences around the group's core strength: Ruby.
 RubyCaribe is the newest example of this focused approach.